CAMB-DSbD/attestablelauncher/README.md

 the program's result and  memory wipe.

 </br>
-The attestable can be regarded as a hardware realisation of a PET (Privacy Enhancing Technology)  that a cloud provider offers as Multiparty Secure Private Computation as a service (MPSPC-as-a-service).
+In our deployment, the attestable can be regarded as a hardware realisation of a PET (Privacy Enhancing Technology)  that a cloud provider offers as Multiparty Secure Private Computation as a service (MPSPC-as-a-service).